CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>POP Changeable by User</summary>

+Whether the Power-On Password (POP) can be changed without supervisor password (SVP).

 One of 2 options:

-1. **Yes** – the Power-On Password can be changed without supervisor password.
-Default.
+1. **Yes** –  Default.
-2. No – the Power-On Password can only be changed by the supervisor password.
+2. No – the Power-On Password can only be changed with the SVP.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|